Advantages of ISO Certification

 • Proactive risk identification

-• Contract and operational risk controls
+• Operational and contractual risk control

 • Change management discipline